KartikaySr/KartikaySr/README.md

 Fracht Kenya Ltd. | Nairobi, Kenya
 Jul 2025 – Aug 2025

-- Designed ETL workflow concepts for logistics data processing within the commercial department, improving clarity in data flow and reducing manual handling dependencies
+- Worked on ETL workflow concepts to improve how logistics data is collected and processed within the commercial team
-- Analyzed legacy operational systems to identify inefficiencies, contributing to proposals that improved data processing consistency and reduced turnaround time
+- Analyzed existing systems to identify inefficiencies, contributing to improvements in data flow and processing time
-- Gained cross-functional exposure across warehouse operations, commercial workflows, and logistics coordination, enabling end-to-end understanding of supply chain data movement
+- Gained hands-on exposure across warehouse operations, commercial processes, and logistics coordination, building a clear understanding of end-to-end systems
-- Participated in industry events and operational reviews, translating real-world process observations into structured data improvement opportunities
+- Attended industry events and operational reviews, connecting real-world processes with data-driven improvement opportunities
-- Contributed to data-driven optimization strategies by identifying gaps between operational processes and data capture mechanisms
+- Supported data-backed decision-making by identifying gaps between operations and data capture

 ---

-### Technical Operations Lead
+## Leadership & Activities

+### Campus Ambassador
+E-Cell, IIT Bombay

+- Represented campus initiatives and contributed to outreach for entrepreneurship programs
+- Collaborated with student and organizational teams during national-level events

+---

+### National Entrepreneurship Challenge (NEC) — Contingent Member
-E-Cell, IIT Bombay & JECRC | Jaipur, India
+IIT Bombay | 2024
-Aug 2023 – Dec 2024

-- Led technical operations for large-scale events (~1.5K participants), ensuring reliable execution of infrastructure and coordination systems
-- Built internal tracking systems that improved operational visibility by ~30%, enabling better decision-making across teams
+- Competed as part of a team in a national-level entrepreneurship competition
+- Contributed to strategy, execution, and problem-solving during multi-stage evaluations

+---

+### Operations & Student Course Coordinator
+JECRC Incubation Centre

+- Coordinated operations for the Entrepreneurship Development Program (EDP)
-- Coordinated across multiple technical and organizational stakeholders to streamline execution workflows
+- Managed student participation and program execution workflows
+- Supported structured delivery of entrepreneurship-focused sessions

 ---